onur-zengin/python-cisco-iosxr/README.md

    __Python__

-   There are certain modules / functions inside the code that are only available in Python 2.7 or later releases.
-Any
+   The code contains certain modules / functions that are only available in Python 2.7 or later minor releases (< 3.x).
-    developer who wishes to run the code on an older Python release will have to override these functions and replace them with functional equivalents as applicable.
+    Any developer who wishes to run the code on an older Python release will have to override these functions and / or replace them with their functional equivalents as applicable.

    __OS__